 Sure, some zero waste products may cost a bit more, since they are often created to last for a very long time, as well as the quality is higher.

-But the truth is that when you are in the transition period, you don’t have to spend any money, in order to reduce your waste!
-There are a lot of zero waste changes that won’t cost anything, and in fact, can save you up some money.
+But the truth is that when you are in the transition period, you don’t have to spend your money to reduce your waste!
+There are a lot of zero waste changes that won’t cost anything, and in fact, can save you up some cash.

-So if you wonder how to go zero waste on a budget, I’ve got you covered with the best zero waste living tips!
+So if you wonder how to go zero waste on a budget, I’ve got you covered with some easy, and FREE zero waste living tips!

-Let’s go through 16 easy changes you can implement immediately, in order to reduce your waste, that won’t take any money from your pocket.
+We will go through 16 changes you can implement quickly, to reduce your waste, which won’t take any money from your pocket.

 1. Reusable cotton pads